-The three superimposed squares (25) merge into one large square (27).
+The three superimposed squares (25) merge into one large square presenting different proportions as well as gray and black planes (27).
 Mondrian seeks here to present a unitary synthesis open to multiplicity almost as though intent on effecting interpenetration between the white rectangle unit and the three rectangles of colors in its immediate vicinity (26).
-Because it is chromatically so heterogeneous, however, the large square which should express unity does not manifest itself with sufficient clarity and that's why in a following canvas the square turns again into a more evident homogeneous white field defined by black lines (28).
+Because it is chromatically so heterogeneous, however, the large square which should convey a sense of unity does not manifest itself with sufficient clarity and that's why in a following canvas the square turns again into a more evident homogeneous white field defined by black lines (28).